Marakusa/Marakusa/README.md

 I have started learning some C++ and I have created two projects where I use it: https://github.com/Marakusa/neptyne and https://github.com/Marakusa/Minesweeper (please forgive the spaghetti mess I'm stil learning it).

-Also "I use Arch btw" on my main PC for a couple months, and I'm somewhat experienced in hosting a Linux server.
-Also spread love to Valve for creating Proton and hopefully Steam Deck if it succeeds.

 Well, I guess that's it for now 😄

 Have a wonderful day! 😊